 Calculating Hours for Self-Employment

-Exception: Count the actual hours worked if the person is a child care provider who is paid at or near to the Department's child care rate.
+Count the actual hours worked if the person is a child care provider who is paid at or near to the Department's child care rate.
+If not paid at or near the Department rate, use the federal minimum wage formula.